thienanbui/Anime-Recommendation-System/README.md

 - Profiles typically have 5 favorited animes, on average.
 - There are a wide range of anime genres available in the dataset, with comedy and shounen (young male) leading the charts.

+#### Feature Engineering
+- Profiles with no favorited shows were removed.
+- A new dataset using dummy variables for each user profile was created and used when building the recommendation system.

+## Methodology
+We calculated the cosine similarity between the target user and all other users in the dataset, considering their anime-watching history based on their favorited animes.
+This similarity score quantified the likeness between users based on their anime preferences, and allowed us to identify users that were most similar to each other.
+Recommendation scores were calculated for each user-anime pair.

+##### Note: Animes already watched by the target user are excluded from the recommendation list to. ensure that we are not recommending shows that the user has already seen.

+## Results
+Overall, our model does well in providing similar recommendations to the user based on what they have favorited.
+It detects key thematic elements present in the target user's favorited shows and applies them to the recommendations provided, striking a balance between greatly similar shows in the same genre while including shows in adjacent categories that similar users enjoyed.

+## Broader Applications
+This work focused on anime users and shows.
+The foundations for this recommendation system can be extended to any consumer service seeking to enhance the quality of their consumer's experience and retention rate, from streaming services to online grocery shopping.

+## Future Work
+We can extend the capabilities of our recommender model to determine what animes we should consider adding to our offering, based on our viewer demographic and preferential distributions.
+The model can be further improved by layering demographical information (such as age or gender) onto user profiles.
+This adds additional dimensions in which profiles can be compared to each other and lead to better recommendations.
+Weights should be assigned when using user-user collaborative filtering.
+This is largely because certain subsets (e.g. male vs. female users) tend to watch different genres – the recommender should not deviate too far from the user’s preferences.